Raised-Relief / Topography 3D Map Models

 - With 3D printing technology, you are not limited to straight lines and boxes.
 The curves and cliffs are captured accurately and beautifully in astonishing detail.

-- Your vision of the final topography model determines which materials we will choose to produce the best results.
+- Your vision of the final 3D map determines which materials we will choose to produce the best results.
 We help you to determine the materials that best suit your project.

-- We use topography fabrication technologies such as 3D printing, CNC cutting, and casting.
+- We use fabrication technologies such as 3D printing, CNC cutting, and molding/casting.

-- Topography models can be 3D printed in full color (over 750,000 variations of color) for awe-inspiring presentations and displays.
+- Our maps are printed in full color (with over 17 million variations of color) for awe-inspiring presentations and displays.
 No painting required!

-- Typically, we use a special process for finishing the sides of the topographies in a felt-like material, similar to the finish of a jewelry box.
+- Typically, we use a special process for finishing the sides of the raised relief maps in a suede-like material, similar to the finish of a jewelry box.

-- Our in-house paint booth gives us flexibility in different types and grades of paint and finishing capabilities; we can provide UV-resistant coatings to protect the coloration of your topography models for many years.
+- Our in-house paint booth gives us flexibility in different types and grades of paint and finishing capabilities; we can provide UV-resistant coatings to protect the coloration of your 3M map for many years.

 The cost of topography maps and models is generally based on your size requirements, specific design needs, and the amount of work it will take to produce.
 Each model is custom-built and charged accordingly.
 The best way to determine cost is to email us, call us at 385-206-8700, or fill out the form below and let us bid on your project.